-The type of chocolate you use has a significant impact on the flavor and texture of this luscious dessert.
+The type of chocolate you use has a significant impact on the flavor and texture of this luscious chocolate pots de crème recipe.
 With bittersweet chocolate (60 – 65% cacao), the pots will be intensely chocolatey and almost truffle-like; using semisweet chocolate (around 52% cacao) yields a sweeter, mellower, more pudding-like treat.–Sam Mogannam and Dabney Gough

-As the headnote above indulges, er, instructs, this classic you can choose how you want these little puddings to turn out, sorta the culinary equivalent of a choose-your- own-ending book.
-This riff on a classic invites you to choose between a bittersweet, truffle-like custard or a semisweet and comforting pudding.
-It all hinges on whether you choose bittersweet or semisweet chocolate.
+As the headnote above indulges, er, instructs, you can choose how you want these little chocolate pots de crèmes to turn out, not just in taste but in texture, too.
+It’s sorta the culinary equivalent of a choose-your-own-ending book.
+If bittersweet chocolate beckons, you’ll end up with a truffle-like custard.
+Opt for semisweet and you’ll end up with a comforting pudding.
 If you’re the indecisive sort, you can choose not to choose and instead make a batch of each type of petits pots.
-Then let us know what you think.
+Whatever you opt to do, us know in a comment below.

 - 6 ounces bittersweet or semisweet chocolate, roughly chopped

 - 3/4 cup plus 2 tablespoons half-and-half

 - 1/2 teaspoon vanilla extract

 - Shaved chocolate, for garnish (optional)

 - Place the chocolate in a medium heatproof bowl.
 (Try not to nibble any of it…unless you bought a little extra expressly for that inspired purpose.)